MakeSchool-Tutorials/Makestagram-Swift-Part2/P22-Fixing-Memory-Issue/content.md

     }

 1. The `oldValue` variable is available automatically in the `didSet` property observer.
 It provides us with a way to access the previous value of a property.
 We check if an `oldValue` exists and if that `oldValue` is different from the new `post`.
 If that's the case, we know that we need to do some cleanup.
 2. By adding the calls to `unbindAll()` we are secretly fixing an issue that we haven't even discussed yet.
 Without this code in place, we are adding a new binding whenever a new post gets assigned to our `PostTableViewCell`.
-I most cases where you create a binding, you should also have code that destroys that binding when it is no longer needed.
+In most cases where you create a binding, you should also have code that destroys that binding when it is no longer needed.
 In case of the `PostTableViewCell` we don't need the binding anymore if the cell is displaying a new post.
 By calling `unbindAll` on the `likeBond`, we unsubscribe from future updates of the old post.
 We do the same for `postImageView.designatedBond` - that's the bond that updates the `postImageView` when the image of the current post is loaded successfully.
 It is called `designatedBond` because it exists by default, without that we have to explicitly create it (like we had to with the `likeBond`).
 The `Bond` framework adds `designatedBond`s to most UI components such as `UIImageView` and `UITextField`.
 3. After we have unbound from the old post, we check if the image of the old post has any bindings left.
 If `oldValue.image.bonds.count` is _0_, we know that no one is binding to the image of the old post anymore.
 This means we can free up the memory by setting the `image.value` to `nil`.

 Great!
 Whenever an image is no longer displayed, we are freeing up the memory.
 That means we'll only have about 3 images in memory at any point in time.
 Our memory issue is fixed!